infinum/eightshift-docs/website/forms/intro.md

 - Customization: Tailor your forms to match your project's unique design and branding requirements using customizable templates and themes.

-- Validation & Security: Rest easy knowing that your data is protected with robust validation and security measures, preventing potential vulnerabilities.

 - Conditional Logic: Implement dynamic form behavior using conditional logic, making your forms more interactive and engaging.

 - Extensibility: Take advantage of the plugin's extendable architecture, allowing you to integrate additional functionalities as per your project's needs.
 We develop for developers by providing a solid foundation for you to build upon.